 Chief Executive Officer

-Over the last ten months, Will has worked closely with members focusing on quality management and compliance.
+Since mid-2016, Will has worked closely with members focusing on quality management and compliance.
 The familiarity Will has developed with the Association and its members will ensure effective continuity of the AGGA’s key strategic initiatives and programs.

 Will has a strong background in training, including delivering WorkSafe-accredited programs in Victoria and Comcare courses nationally, and has acted as SME on focus groups reviewing OHS regulations in Victoria.